Tips & Best Practices

 • 16×16: Maximum simplification

-PNG: Use 32-bit color with alpha
+PNG: Use 32-bit colour with alpha

 ICO: Include 16, 32, and 48px sizes